Sara Rai: Reception

-In India, Sara Rai's writing has been receiving growing attention among writers, critics and readers alike.
-Nirmal Verma states in the preface of Rai's first book Abābīl kī uṛān: „If the secret of art is concealed in [E. M.] Forster’s "Only Connect" comment, it is Sara Rai's extraordinary talent of searching for a connection between most unrelated things and bringing to light an astonishing truth."
-Although, she is relatively unknown outside India, her stories have been translated into Urdu, English, German and Italian language.
+In India, Sara Rai's work has been receiving growing attention among writers, critics and readers alike.
+Nirmal Verma states in the preface of Rai's first book Abaabeel ki Udaan: „If the secret of art is concealed in [E. M.] Forster’s "Only Connect" comment, it is Sara Rai's extraordinary talent of searching for a connection between most unrelated things and bringing to light an astonishing truth."

+Her stories have been translated into Urdu, English, German, French and Italian language.